 As the year goes on, track changes in this quantified budget.
 Monitor closely why these changes have occurred and how much variance there is in actual spend vs the planned budget.
 This will inform future budgeting efforts and offer more insight for more effective planning.

 - Weatherize Your Facilities

 The impact of extreme weather is minimized when facilities are properly weatherized.
 Repair or replace weather stripping that’s letting conditioned air leak out.
 Perform regular maintenance on RTUs and air handlers, in addition to replacing filters and fan belts, and clean all cooling coils.
 Perform preventative maintenance on all heating and cooling equipment to minimize unscheduled downtime and consider modifying thermostat setpoints seasonally.

-With proper insight into energy cost and consumption, and the impact that extreme weather has on these costs, energy spend can be more accurately defined and proposed budgets can more closely align with actual spends.
+With proper insight into energy cost and consumption and the impact that extreme weather has on these costs, energy spend can be more accurately defined and proposed budgets can more closely align with actual spending.

 Extreme weather in the Northeast makes it difficult to plan for fluctuating energy costs.
 The four steps outlined above should serve as a guideline for properly budgeting for whatever Mother Nature throws your way.

 To learn more on this subject, read about Donnelly Mechanical’s commercial HVAC services.
 As NYC’s premier commercial HVAC provider, Donnelly has been helping companies manage extreme weather for over 30 years.